 Pruning complex relatedness network

 The first step of the relatedness pruning process is to identify sets of subjects that are related to each other.
 First, subjects that are not related with any other are removed from the kinship matrix.
 Next, pairs of subjects that are each related only to each other (related pairs) are identified and split according to the phenotype prioritization criteria (Figure 1A).
 The algorithm next proceeds stepwise increasing the relatedness group size to tackle more complex relatedness networks.
-To this end, KDPS employs two different strategies based on the user-specified fuzziness score.
+To this end, KDPS employs two different strategies based on the user-specified fuzziness score (Supplementary Figure s1).
+Given a higher fuzziness score, the algorithm downplays the importances of complex network topology, de-prioritize the removal of individuals related to many other subjects, and prioritize the removal of individuals with lower phenotypic weights.
+With lower fuzziness score, the algorithm adheres more closely to the network topology and prioritize the removal of individuals that are related to more subjects to minimize the number of subjects that need to be removed.
 With a fuzziness score of zero, the program adopts a simplified approach by prioritizing the removal of super-subjects.
 Super-subjects act as hubs, linked to multiple subjects within the network that are otherwise not related to each other or any other subjects in the study.
 This targeted pruning is particularly effective in cohort studies, where such super-subjects can constitute a considerable portion of the network.
 Conversely, with a fuzziness score greater than zero, a greedy algorithm is employed, sequentially eliminating subjects with the lowest phenotypic weight who are related to more than m - f subjects, where m is the number of related pairs of the subject in the cohort who is related to the most people, and f represents the fuzziness score.
-This iterative removal continues until only unrelated pairs remain, which are then subjected to a final work-up step.
+After each iteration, the algorithm recalculates m to reflect the current maximum number of relationships in the updated network, ensuring that the pruning criterion m − f dynamically adapts to the evolving structure of the cohort.
+This iterative update continues until no subject exceeds the relatedness threshold and helps maintain optimal pruning sensitivity as the network is refined.
+Eventually this iterative removal completes when only unrelated pairs remain, which are then subjected to a final work-up step.
 The culmination of this process is a curated list of subjects to be excluded, that is used to construct the cohort of unrelated individuals.

 Benchmarking the method performance using simulations

 We evaluated the performance of the KDPS method via simulation and real-world scenarios.
-A complex related network (n~100 000 pairs) was simulated based on UK Biobank kinship structure and a simulated set of categorical and numerical phenotypes, detailed in Table 1.
+For simulations, a complex relatedness network (~100,000 relationship pairs) was considered based on the UK Biobank kinship matrix.
+The matrix was anonymized by removing subject identifiers and randomly permuting individual labels, preserving the underlying topology and relationship structure while ensuring de-identification.
+Simulated phenotype data included three configurations: a binary trait, a categorical trait with three levels, and a quantitative trait drawn from a mean-centered, normally distributed range.
+Detailed simulation parameters can be found in Table 1.
 Furthermore, KDPS was applied to real-world phenotypes in the UK Biobank dataset, using four binary phenotypes: schizophrenia, acute myocardial infarction, multiple sclerosis and alcohol drinking (ever consumed alcohol).
 A fuzziness score of zero was used and results were compared between the approach where phenotypic prioritization was considered (phenotype-aware) and in which phenotypic information ignored (phenotype-naïve).
 All testing was performed using a single thread job (Intel(R) Xeon(R) CPU E5-4650 v3 @ 2.10GHz) and 4 Gb of memory.

 Results